tiagobluiz/interview-live-coding/src/main/java/com/mercedes/interview/java/Exercise.md

 Implement a service and its respective methods.
 You can find the method signatures below:

 /**
- * Get a list with the names of all vehicles received by parameter */
+ * Get a list with the construction year of all vehicles received by parameter that have the name */
-List<String> getAllVehiclesWithName(final List<Vehicle> vehicles, final String name);
+List<Integer> getAllVehiclesConstructionYearWithName(final List<Vehicle> vehicles, final String name);

 /**
  * Get a list with all the extras from all vehicles (bonus: would it be possible to return only unique extras?)